wrynearson/china-water/src/thesis/6_methodology.md

 While the author spent substantial time on analysis using the first method, the results of this study are mostly presented using the second method as they are more robust.
 The author conducted a large correlation test examining the correlation between every combination of questions and demographic data.
 While this test provided interesting results and provided inspiration for further investigation, most of the findings were outside of the scope of this thesis.

 Once the data was analyzed, the author aligned the research questions and hypothesis with the data set variables.
 Each research question, and each tested hypothesis, was examined for correlations between two relevant variables, and were compared against one or more variables as a control.
-The analysis and findings are mentioned in the following section.
+The analysis and findings are mentioned in the analysis section.

 ## Limitations